gilescope/book-exploring-async-basics/src/introduction.md

 that to really understand the **why** and **how** of Rust's Futures, I needed a very good understanding of how async code works in general, and the different strategies to handle it.

-**This book might be interesting for you if you:**
+**This book might be interesting if you:**

-- Want to take a deep dive into what concurrency is, including its history and how it differs from parallelism.
+- Want to take a deep dive into what concurrency is and strategies on how to deal with it

-- Are curious on how to make syscalls on three different platforms, and learning how that's done on three different abstraction levels.
+- Are curious on how to make syscalls on three different platforms, and do it on three different abstraction levels.

-- Want to know more about how OS, CPU and Hardware handles concurrency.
+- Want to know more about how the OS, CPU and hardware handles concurrency.

-- Want to learn the basics of Epoll, Kqueue and IOCP and prepare yourself for the next book that will cover these in detail.
+- Want to learn the basics of Epoll, Kqueue and IOCP.

 - Think using our research to write a **toy** node.js runtime is pretty cool.

-- Have read enough articles about it but want to know more about what the Node.js eventloop really is, and why most diagrams of it on the web are pretty misleading.
+- Want to know more about what the Node eventloop really is, and why most diagrams of it on the web are pretty misleading.

 - Already know some Rust but want to learn more.

 So, what du you think?
-Is the answer yes?
-We'll then join me on this venture where we try to get a better understanding of all these subjects.
+Is the answer yes to some of these questions?
+Well, then join me on this venture as we try to get a better understanding of all these subjects.

 > We'll only use Rusts standard library.
 The reason for this is that we really want to know how tings
 > work, and Rusts standard library strikes the perfect balance for this task providing abstractions